aminezouari52/telemedicine-website/README.md

 This project is an open-source platform designed to facilitate secure, real-time text-based consultations between doctors and patients.
 With a focus on simplicity and ease of use, the website allows patients and doctors to engage in private, secure conversations without the need for in-person visits, leveraging modern web technologies.

 **Live Website**
-You can try the app live at: [Live Website Link](https://bucolic-malabi-07ed64.netlify.app)
+You can try the website live at: [Live Website Link](https://bucolic-malabi-07ed64.netlify.app)

 ## Features